-- 1000 hp is equivalent to 746 kW, and this is the shaft power provided to the generator.
+- 1000 hp is equivalent to 745.7 kW, and this is the shaft power provided to the generator.

-- With 95% efficiency, the maximum output is 708 kW
+- With 95% efficiency, the maximum output is 708.4 kW

-- If a building consumes 1000 kW and 1100 kVA, the power factor increases to 91%, but the genset capacity is not being exceeded.
+- If a building consumes 1000 kW and 1100 kVA, the power factor increases to 91% but the genset capacity is not being exceeded.

 - On the other hand, if the generator operates at 1100 kW and 1250 kVA, the power factor only increases to 88% but the diesel engine is being overloaded.

 To summarize, a diesel generator can exceed its rated power factor with no problem, as long as the kW and kVA stay below their rated values.
 Going below the rated PF is not recommended, since the generator operates less efficiently.
-Exceeding either the kW rating or the kVA rating can damage the unit.
+Finally, exceeding either the kW rating or the kVA rating can damage the unit.

 In this case, the load has a power factor of 1.0 or 100%.
-However, most devices found in buildings have a power factor below 1.0, which means their voltage and current signals don’t match.
+However, most devices found in buildings have a power factor different from 100%, which means their voltage and current are displaced with respect to each other: